cran-task-views/Spatial/Spatial.md

 -   `r pkg("DCluster")` extends and depends on the
     `r pkg("spdep", priority = "core")` package, which provides basic functions for building neighbour lists and spatial weights.
+-   `r pkg("spdep")` also provides global and local tests for spatial autocorrelation, including join-count tests, Moran's I, Geary's C, Getis-Ord G and others.
+-   `r pkg("rgeoda")` is a wrapper for GeoDa and provides efficient alternatives for calculating global and local tests for spatial autocorrelation.
 -   Some functions for fitting spatial regression models, such as SAR and CAR models are in `r pkg("spatialreg", priority = "core")`, see below.
 -   The `r pkg("SpatialEpi")` package provides implementations of